albionlawrence/quantum_part_1/_sources/chapter4/Axioms.md

 ```
 For this reason, we often impose the requirement $\brket{\psi}{\psi} = 1$ on physical states.
 This amounts to scaling $\ket{\psi} \to \frac{1}{||\psi||}\ket{\psi}$.

-It is fair to ask what I mean by such a probability.
+What do I mean by such a probability, in a practical sense?
 As some might know, there are two major interpretations of probability: the "Bayesian approach" in which the probability quantifies ones estimation of the likelihood of an event (eg, how much would you bet on $X$ happening?) and the "frequentist approach" in which the probability corresponds to the frequency that a given outcomes happens after repeated experiments.
 Practically it is this latter approach that one takes in testing a given prediction of probabilities.
-That is one repeats an experiment $N$ times, and records the number of times $N(a)$ that a measurement yields result $a$.
+That is, one repeats an experiment $N$ times, and records the number of times $N(a)$ that a measurement yields result $a$.
 Then
 ```{math}
 p(a) = \lim\limits_{N \to \infty} \frac{N(a)}{N}
 ```

-The Born rule naturally yields a result which Commins gives the status of an independent rule.
+The Born rule naturally yields a further result which Commins gives the status of an independent rule.
 Let us do a set of repeated experiments as above, in which we prepare a fixed state $\ket{\psi}$, measure some observable $A$, and ask what the *average* result is.
 For a finite number $N_{experiments}$ of experiments, we will denote this average as ${\overline A}$, which is:
 ```{math}
 :label: operator_av
 \begin{align}